Authress-Engineering/aws-s3-explorer/README.md

 This is an S3 Explorer for AWS.
 It provides a simple and straightforward way for users to login using SSO and explore available S3 Buckets.
 Everything is done in the browser and requires only minimal setup using either [AWS Cognito](https://) or [Authress](https://authress.io).

+Rhosys hosts an explorer to use out of the box for the community.
+For obvious security reasons, this is a UI only tool, and makes ZERO api calls to anywhere other than AWS.
+The following is a link to that explorer.
+However, if for some reason, other than security there is a benefit to hosting a clone of this, feel free to fork the repo and make any necessary changes.
+Alternatively, please contribute!
 ## [Go to the Explorer](https://rhosys.github.io/aws-s3-explorer)

 ![Folder selected screen](screenshots/explorer-folder.png)